conondaFCC/hello-world/java.md

 #### Why Exceptions exist?
 It separates code that handles the flows of the program from code that handles only the errors, if this doesn't make sense see this good example: https://docs.oracle.com/javase/tutorial/essential/exceptions/advantages.html

-#### Exception types - The Three Kinds of Exceptions
-* checked Exceptions (for example user input not as whished)
-* unchecked exceptions (Error and runtime)
-##### Examples:
-- checked exception, false user input, try and catch, and throws done by programmer.
-A good program anticipates and recovers from those
-- unchecked exceptions, I/O error, cant be handled by program (might be hardware propblem, try catch not possible but throwing?) should give feedback where problem occured
-- unchecked exceptions at runtime, usually a bug, fix it when found
-* Here's the bottom line guideline: If a client can reasonably be expected to recover from an exception, make it a checked exception.
-If a client cannot do anything to recover from the exception, make it an unchecked exception.
 #### Where is the exception cause defined aka the trigger?
-First, understand there are premade Exceptions for common cases.
+First, understand there are existing Exceptions for all common cases.
 This means the existing Exceptions should be used.
 How to know which Exception to use?
 Good question.
 Best answer at the moment, know which one you need.
 See example code for Exception description.

 Second, the trigger aka the catch is somewhat tricky to see and explain because sometimes as understood it is not needed to be written and sometimes it is.

 Throw or Trigger example self made code, see that the triggers are defined by the do>try>if statements:

 ``` Java
  /**
   * Check User Input via Exception